|HISTORICAL COLORFUL MORGAN HORSES

 read more about Satina, check out this article about her written by Laura

 (Sun Dust X Mon Heir Sundae),

 1971 palomino stallion.
 This is a rare color line.
-This stallion had just 14 offspring, all Canadian registered by their breeder, Harold Fowler.
+This stallion had just 14 offspring, all Canadian registered by their breeder, Howard Fowler.

 Two cremello mares by this stallion that have produced colorfuls in recent years

 are Island Miss Chief and Island Morgana, with four crosses to Island Sun King.
 Photo courtesy of Mary Freeman.